Survival guide 2022

 What is the location of Where The sheep Sleep?

-The exact location for Where the Sheep Sleep is Scouting landgoed Zeewolde, Nulderpad 5, 3896 LV Zeewolde.
+The exact location for Where the Sheep Sleep is Scoutinglandgoed Zeewolde, Nulderpad 5, 3896 LV Zeewolde.
 Check out this link to Google Maps.

 I’d like to help out, but honestly, I have no skills.
 What can I do?

 Where the Sheep Sleep is entirely volunteer-organized and run.
 We always need more help!
 Skills are less important than a can-do attitude and the willingness to work hard.
 You could come before the event starts and help set up, or stay after the event and help clear up.
-There’s also the valuable task of ‘fluffing’ – walking round with water, sunscreen, and snacks to look after people working outside.
+There’s also the valuable task of ‘fluffing’ – walking around with water, sunscreen, and snacks to look after people working outside.
 There are so many ways you can participate!
-An overview can be found here
+An overview can be found here.

 I want to help during the event